U Sports football: Playoffs

 After the regular season, single elimination playoff games are held between the top teams in each conference to determine conference champions.
-In the Atlantic conference, the top three teams qualify for the playoffs with the first place team receiving a bye.
-In the Canada West and Quebec conferences, the top four teams qualify for the playoffs.
-In Ontario, the top six teams qualify with the top two teams receiving playoff byes to the next round.
+In the Atlantic, Canada West, and Quebec conferences, the top four teams qualify for the playoffs.
+In Ontario, the top seven teams qualify with the top team receiving a playoff bye to the next round.
 Because the OUA teams have conference playoffs that last three weeks instead of two, the first round of the post-season in the OUA occurs during the same week that each of the other three conferences are playing their last regular season games.
 Each conference has its own championship trophy; the Hardy Trophy in the West, the Yates Cup in Ontario, the Dunsmore Cup in Quebec and the Jewett Trophy in the Atlantic conference.
 The conference champions proceed to national semifinal bowl games: the Mitchell Bowl and the Uteck Bowl.
 The participant conferences of each bowl are determined several years in advance on a rotating basis.

 Vanier Cup

 The winners of each bowl game meet in the Vanier Cup national championship, first established in 1965 and named in honour of Governor General Georges Vanier.
 The game was held in Toronto every year through 2003 when host conference bids were first accepted, yielding a move to Hamilton for 2004 and 2005, followed by Saskatoon in 2006.
-Quebec City, Vancouver, and Montreal have since hosted Vanier Cup games.
+Quebec City, Vancouver, Montreal, London, and Kingston have since hosted Vanier Cup games.